hiscom/avh.chah.org.au/_posts/2021-10-29-ala-data-quality-filters-in-avh.md

 end users as what failing the test means for their data, as well as recommendations for curators of data on how to improve their data (if any action is recommended at all).

+If you want the search page to always open with a certain profile, you can change the default profile in the 'Data profile user settings' dialogue that opens when you hit the 'Settings' link at the top right of the 'Data Profile' box.

+{% include figure.html
+    src="/media/2021/10/30/dq-filters-6.jpg"
+    alt="Data profile user settings dialogue"
+    caption="Data profile user settings dialogue."
+%}

 There is more to come from the ALA Data Quality project.
 The next stage, which will look into annotations and expert species distributions, is about to kick